feredean/node-api-starter/README.md

 }
 ```

 In `.vscode` folder you can find the `launch.json` file.
-Here we configure VS Code to attach a debugger to the node process.
+Here you can find the configuration that tells VS Code how to attach the debugger to the node process.

 ```json
 {